Who/What are Log Cabin Republicans?

 Are you affiliated with the formal Republican Party?

 Yes.
 Individual chapters have various relationships with state and local party structure.
-In Colorado, LCR/Colorado is an officially recognized club within the Colorado Republican Party and is listed on their clubs and organizations WWW page.
+In Colorado, LCR/Colorado is an officially recognized club within the Colorado Republican Party.

 Are you a nonprofit organization, or a political organization?